fedur/Koreanify/README.md

 # Koreanify
-Romanized english to Hangul writer
+Romanized english to Hangul Writer
+--- Using browserify